-We at Aiken Water Company work around the clock to provide top quality water to every tap, said Dale Parry, President of Aiken Water Company.
+We at Aiken Water Company work around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.